yardnsm/.config/README.md

 It will take some time.

+## Order and hierarchy
+Everything in this repo is built around topical areas.
+Each 'topic' has its own directory.
+In each topic's directory there may be a file called `main.sh`, which used as an installer.
+There also may be sub-directories like `scripts` (some `.sh` scripts used for installing), `shell` (some `.zsh` files like functions and aliases), `symlinks` (includes files to symlink to the home directory) and `copies` (guess whats in there).

 ## TO-DO:
-- [ ] Improve README, update pictures, add a section about iTerm config, add `inspired by` section
+- [ ] Improve README: update pictures, add a section about iTerm config, add `inspired by` section
 - [ ] Internet is slow.
 Add a script to automate rebooting of the router?
 - [ ] Add a log creation?
 - [ ] Add IntelliJ IDEA settings in misc folder